Networked Signal and Information Processing: Performance Guarantees in Distributed Learning

 \subsection{Constant and Diminishing Step-Sizes}

 Optimization algorithms based on stochastic gradient approximations are subject to persistent noise, and hence generally do not converge to exact solutions.
 This can be remedied by employing a time-varying and diminishing step-size, resulting in slower but exact convergence.
-We highlight this by comparing the performance guarantees of the primal consensus and diffusion algorithms from~\cite{Kar12, Lopes08, Chen13}, though similar conclusions apply to other decentralized algorithms.
-For strongly-convex costs and using a constant step-size construction, the asymptotic performance of the penalty-based algorithms described in Sec.~\ref{sec:penalty_based} is given by~\cite[Example 11.8]{Sayed14}: Here, \( o(\mu) \) denotes terms which are higher-order in the step-size and hence negligible for sufficiently small step-sizes \( \mu \).
+We highlight this by comparing the performance guarantees of the primal consensus and diffusion algorithms from~\iftoggle{short}{\cite{Kar12, Lopes08, Chen15transient}}{\cite{Kar12, Lopes08, Chen13, Chen15transient}}, though similar conclusions apply to other decentralized algorithms.
+For strongly-convex costs and using a constant step-size construction, the asymptotic performance of the penalty-based algorithms described in Sec.~\ref{sec:penalty_based} is given by~\cite[Example 11.8]{Sayed14}: \iftoggle{short}{The \emph{excess-risk} (ER) measures the average sub-optimality \( \mathrm{ER}_{i} \triangleq \frac{1}{K} \sum_{k=1}^K \mathds{E} J(\w_{k, i}) - J(w^o) \). }{}\iftoggle{short}{The notation}{Here,} \( o(\mu) \) denotes terms which are higher-order in the step-size and hence negligible for sufficiently small step-sizes \( \mu \).
+The constants \( \sigma_k^2 \) correspond to the absolute gradient noise variance of~\eqref{eq:variance_bound_error}.
 The analysis in~\cite{Sayed14} is performed for general left-stochastic adjacency matrices \( A \neq A^{\mathsf{T}} \) with Perron eigenvector \( A p = p \).
 For symmetric adjacency matrices, the weights reduce to \( p_k = \frac{1}{K} \).
 Convergence to the steady-state value occurs at a linear rate given by \( \alpha = 1 - 2 \nu \mu + o(\mu) \)~\cite[Eq.~(11.139)]{Sayed14}, where \( \nu \) denotes the strong-convexity constant of the aggregate cost \( J(w) \).
 If we instead employ a diminishing step-size of the form \( \mu_i = \frac{1}{i} \), it holds asymptotically for large \( i \) that~\cite{Towfic16}: and hence \( \lim_{i \to \infty} \mathrm{ER}_i = 0 \).
 At the same time, we note that convergence using a diminishing step-size occurs at a sublinear rate \( O\left(\frac{1}{i}\right) \) rather than the linear rate \( O\left( (1 - 2\mu \nu + o(\mu))^i \right) \).
-This in turn means algorithms based on a constant step-size reach a fixed desired accuracy \( \epsilon \) \emph{faster} than when employing a diminishing step-size, provided that the step-size is tuned appropriately.
-Moreover, it is useful to note that constant step-sizes enable the distributed algorithm to learn continually even in the face drifting statistical conditions and, hence, promote adaptation and tracking qualities.